trieloff/yolo/README.md

 yolo

 # YOLO does:
-# 1. Scans PATH for installed agents (codex, claude, copilot, droid, amp, cursor-agent, opencode, qwen, gemini)
+# 1. Scans PATH for installed agents (codex, claude, copilot, droid, amp, cursor-agent, opencode, gemini, qwen, kimi, crush)
 # 2. Picks one at random using $RANDOM
 # 3. Adds appropriate flags for that agent
 # 4. Launches it